Black Friday is around the corner but is it all it’s cracked up to be and will it survive in years to come? Fashion North investigates.

 This, of course, leads customers to doubt the value of discounts in the future causing them to be more knowledgeable and careful in following years.

-Verdict Retail found that in 2015, 65.7% of consumers who had taken part in Black Friday sales had either brought forward or postponed a planned purchase to benefit from a discount.
+Verdict Retail found that in 2015 two-thirds of consumers who had taken part in Black Friday sales had either brought forward or postponed a planned purchase to benefit from a discount.
 This meant only 34.3% of customers bought on impulse.

 That isn’t such good news for retailers as it resulted in a fall of potential sale figures because shoppers had intended to buy items at their original price.

 Verdict Retail also predicts that over the next three to five years consumers will become increasingly money savvy and sensitive to prices, leading more to think before spending and postponing purchases to make the most of lower prices.

 Zoe Mills, Analyst at Verdict Retail, comments: “This year, we expect to see the greatest participation in Black Friday yet, kick-starting the Christmas-buying season.
 However, the event’s future success is unknown, as consumers become more price sensitive and retailers struggle to drive incremental spend.”

 2015 saw a shift in consumer trends as shoppers turned to the Internet and mobiles instead of ravaging the shops like in previous years meaning less craziness in stores.